FaizalRahman01/Mini-Games/README.md

-Stone Paper Scissors Game – Python
+# Stone Paper Scissors Game – Python.

 A simple command-line Stone-Paper-Scissors game implemented in Python.
 Play against the computer for 10 rounds, and get your game summary at the end!

-Features
+## Features
-🎮 Classic Stone-Paper-Scissors Gameplay
+ Classic Stone-Paper-Scissors Gameplay
-🤖 Computer selects random choices each round
+ Computer selects random choices each round
-📊 Keeps track of Wins, Losses, and Ties
+ Keeps track of Wins, Losses, and Ties
-🔁 Plays for 10 rounds with result summary
+ Plays for 10 rounds with result summary
-✅ Built using Python's standard libraries only
+ Built using Python's standard libraries only

 Requirements
 Python 3.x